JanviChawla/janvichawla.github.io/content/thoughts/ever-evolving thoughts.md

 ---
-title: ever-evolving thoughts
+title: Ever-evolving thoughts
 date: 2025-03-12
 tags:
   - musings
 ---
 I write, but I am not a writer.
 I'm putting that on paper, more to tell myself that it is not my job.
 I do not make an income from writing, in the traditional sense.
 What I am is a thinker.
 I ponder, ruminate, chew on thoughts, and form entire chains of ideas that I would like to share, through writing.

-Hence, I'm throwing caution to the wind to use the internet as it was meant - for me to water my garden of thoughts that I've placed very intentionally.
-If you walk by my garden and want to take a look, how fabulous it would be to have discourse about this flower and that plant and how the wind affects all our gardens.
-Step onto the patio for a chai and chatting as the sun hits the horizon.
-Then, with a wisp, you travel thousands of miles away.
-And I go upstairs into my Animal Crossing home, get into bed to sleep, and save as a checkpoint.
+And so, I'm embracing a bit of abandon here, using the internet in the way I believe it was always intended – as a space for me to cultivate my carefully tended garden of thoughts.
+If you happen to stroll by my little digital plot and feel inclined to take a peek, how wonderful it would be to engage in a conversation about this idea or that concept, and perhaps even discuss how the prevailing winds of life affect all our individual "gardens."
+Imagine stepping onto a virtual patio for a warm chai and a chat as the sun dips below the horizon.
+Then, with a mere click, you could be thousands of miles away.
+And I, in turn, might retreat to my digital sanctuary, my Animal Crossing home, tuck myself into bed, and save my progress for the day.

-You can come back.
-I may have made some changes... maybe I didn't.
-How exciting though to see the world you've curated on a precious private domain versus publishing through one of the many monoliths.
-They help some, but not me.
-I need my space, this is it right here.
+The beauty is, you can always return.
+I might have made some subtle changes, perhaps I haven't.
+But isn't there a certain thrill in curating your own little corner of the internet, a precious private domain, rather than publishing through one of the many ubiquitous platforms?
+While those monoliths certainly serve a purpose for some, they don't quite suit me.
+I need my own space, and this, right here, is it.
 Hello world!